Kommbinator/MHD_Solvers_OpenFOAM/Examples/mhdEpotMultiRegionFoam/readme.txt

 solid_characteristc_scale = thickness of the solid wall fluid_characteristc_scale = width of the fluid domain

-Please adjust numerical settings and time scale.
+Please adjust numerical settings and the time step.